 Nevertheless, these ideas of pack structures and hierarchy still pass through to a lot of dog training texts and owner education.
 You can see it when words like alpha, leadership and dominance are thrown around – these are often used as a way of legitimizing docility through coercive, dominance based methods.
 But here’s a revolutionary newsflash – dogs are not wolves, and we certainly aren’t either.
 Same goes for the idea of an “alpha wolf” – that’s also a myth.
 So really, there’s no reason why adopting the same methods as wolves should work the same as dogs.

 It’s just like comparing apples to pears actually.
 So let’s leave dominance out of dog training completely.

-‘If you get the emotions right the behaviour will follow’ is a phrase we stand firmly behind.
-It’s rooted in ethological science (the objective study of animal behaviour) and makes complete sense when it comes to the bond and relationship between humans and dogs.
+‘If you get the emotions right the behavior will follow’ is a phrase we stand firmly behind.
+It’s rooted in ethological science (the objective study of animal behavior) and makes complete sense when it comes to the bond and relationship between humans and dogs.

 Dogs are not just intelligent, but they also have a broad range of emotions – just like humans.

 If you want to change or prevent a certain behavior, the best way to do it is by changing or preventing the emotion that drives it – in other words, the ‘why’.
 This must also be done in a humane way with compassion and understanding it turns into a positive experience for the dog.

 Our programs at Zigzag are designed to help you and your pup work together in harmony.
 We will help you understand the underlying emotions and feelings your pup is having by explaining the ‘why’ of things.
 By understanding the ‘why’ of your puppy’s development, creating a deep and lasting emotional bond together will be a lot easier to accomplish!